 At a regional level, J.P.
-Morgan has set an internal target to achieve 30% representation of women on several boards in EMEA by end of 2015, at which time we will undertake a review.
+Morgan has set an internal target to achieve 30% representation of women on several boards in EMEA.
 These targets will be achieved through periodic reviews of structure, size, composition and performance of Boards, and a promotion and focus on the existing practices embedded in our firm-wide Diversity & Inclusion Strategy outlined above.
-3. Own funds (Art.
-437 & 492)